Best ATS Resume Format (2026): What Actually Parses

 Frequently asked questions

-Is PDF or Word better for ATS?
+Is PDF good for ATS?

 Do ATS systems read graphics or photos?